MetaphorData/connectors/metaphor/dbt/README.md

 There is no special setup needed to run the connector as a CLI.
 However, we recommend running it as part of your dbt project's CI/CD workflow so that the metadata is refreshed automatically with each commit.
 Please refer to [Metaphor dbt GitHub Action](https://github.com/MetaphorData/dbt-action) for more details.

+The remaining sections are for those who intend to run the connector manually as a CLI or to integrate it into a different CI/CD environment.

 ## Config File

 Create a YAML config file based the following template.